-Procedure - 1.
-Upon enrollment or upon receiving an assessment that verifies a disability, a student must make an appointment with the Associate Dean of Students/Disability Services Coordinator to discuss the disability and the process for receiving accommodations.
-It will be imperative to bring or send ahead the medical verification of the disability. - The Associate Dean of Students/Disability Services Coordinator will review the assessment.
+Procedure - Upon enrollment or upon receiving an assessment that verifies a disability, a student must make an appointment with the Associate Dean of Students/Disability Services Coordinator to discuss the disability and the process for receiving accommodations.
+It will be imperative to bring or send ahead the medical verification of the disability. - You must provide a copy of the medical documentation and any recommendations about necessary accommodations that are included.
+If the assessment does not provide the necessary information with which to determine accommodations or if the assessment is more than three years old, the Associate Dean of Students may ask for additional assessment. - 3.
+The Associate Dean of Students/Disability Services Coordinator will review the assessment.
 The student and Associate Dean of Students will then enter into negotiations to determine appropriate accommodations.
-One should not assume that specific accommodations offered in high school would necessarily be offered by the College. - 3.
-The Associate Dean of Students/Disability Services Coordinator will communicate in writing to the student the approved accommodations. - 4.
-Each quarter, the Associate Dean of Students/Disability Services Coordinator will send a letter requesting specific accommodations to the faculty of courses in which the student is registered unless the student requests that this step not be taken. - 5.
+One should not assume that specific accommodations offered in high school would necessarily be offered by the College. - 4.
+The Associate Dean of Students/Disability Services Coordinator will communicate in writing to the student the approved accommodations. - 5.
+Each quarter, the Associate Dean of Students/Disability Services Coordinator will send a letter requesting specific accommodations to the faculty of courses in which the student is registered unless the student requests that this step not be taken. - 6.
 If the accommodations do not seem to be working, the student shall contact the Associate Dean of Students/Disability Services Coordinator, and they will work together to discover why the accommodations are not working and to develop additional or different accommodations if that becomes necessary.
+Student Responsibilities:

-Student Responsibilities: Be sure to read and understand your responsibilities in the partnership to provide you full access to Kalamazoo College's educational opportunities.
+Be sure to read and understand your responsibilities in the partnership to provide you full access to Kalamazoo College's educational opportunities.
 You may also benefit from general suggestions for being a successful student.
 Student Registration: For registration assistance, please read registration information for students with disabilities.
 Will Graduation Requirements Change Because of Disabilities?
 No.